Ames-hub/Ames-hub/README.md

 ## Who Am I? ^^
 My name is Amelia, I'm a lesbian and I am an Australian :D I love playing games too!<br>
-My favourite colour is pastel pink and I am a former catholic :>
+My favourite colour is pastel red and I am a former catholic :>
 ## 🛠 Skills
 I know the following languages and tools!